troylindsay/troylindsay.github.io/_pages/about.md

 ---
 ## Author

 Hi!
-My name is Troy Lindsay, and I am currently a Cloud Architect at [Armor][Armor], an active cyber-security company.
+My name is Troy Lindsay, and I am currently a Principal Cloud Architect at [Armor][Armor], an active cyber-security company.
 I enjoy spending most of my days designing products, infrastructure, and tooling with my fantastic team for our [Armor Complete][Armor Complete] (secure public cloud) and [Armor Anywhere][Armor Anywhere] (security as a service) product lines.

 ## Blog